Skip to main content

 Your symptoms may improve significantly with these measures.
 If they do not, you should go back to see your GP and get further advice.

-For further information, download a leaflet abut self-help measures in men with lower urinary tract symptoms (LUTS).
+Download a leaflet about self-help measures in men with lower urinary tract symptoms

 Drugs